Jason2866/esp-web-tools/FINAL_SUMMARY.md

 ## Testing

-Alle Änderungen wurden getestet:
+All changes have been tested:
-- ✅ TypeScript kompiliert ohne Fehler
+- ✅ TypeScript compiles without errors
-- ✅ Build erfolgreich
+- ✅ Build successful
-- ✅ Keine Diagnostics-Fehler
+- ✅ No diagnostic errors
-- ✅ Abwärtskompatibilität gewährleistet
+- ✅ Backward compatibility ensured

-## Nächste Schritte
+## Next Steps

-1. **Testing mit Hardware**: Verschiedene ESP-Chips und USB-Serial-Adapter testen
+1. **Hardware Testing**: Test with various ESP chips and USB-Serial adapters
-2. **Dokumentation**: In offizielle Dokumentation aufnehmen
+2. **Documentation**: Include in official documentation
-3. **Deployment**: Neue Version veröffentlichen
+3. **Deployment**: Publish new version

-## Zusammenfassung
+## Summary

-Die Baud-Rate-Konfiguration ist jetzt vollständig implementiert und dokumentiert:
+Baud rate configuration is now fully implemented and documented:

-- **Standard**: 115200 (keine Änderung) - maximale Kompatibilität
+- **Default**: 115200 (no change) - maximum compatibility
-- **Opt-in**: Höhere Baud-Raten via `baud-rate` Attribut
+- **Opt-in**: Higher baud rates via `baud-rate` attribute
-- **Flexibel**: Jede Website kann die optimale Einstellung wählen
+- **Flexible**: Each website can choose optimal setting
-- **Sicher**: Automatischer Fallback bei Problemen
+- **Safe**: Automatic fallback on problems
-- **Dokumentiert**: Vollständige Beispiele und Anleitungen
+- **Documented**: Complete examples and guides

-Perfekt für Real-World-Anwendungen wie Tasmota! 🎉
+Perfect for real-world applications like Tasmota! 🎉